TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 He studies my face for a moment, and I wonder whether the story that happened is written all over it.
 If so, he doesn’t comment on it.
 “You want a ginger tea?” he asks instead.

-“That would be perfect,” I say, and look for a shady place on the small terrace.
-I open the guidebook again, turn the page to Angkor Wat.
-The photos of ancient stones, of gods lost and found in a jungle, feel strangely comforting.
-Being there, it will be like being in a museum.
+“That would be perfect,” I say, looking for a shady place on the small terrace.
+I opened the guidebook again and turned the page to Angkor Wat.
+The photos of ancient stones and gods lost and found in a jungle feel strangely comforting.
+Being there will be like being in a museum.
 Or not?

-The ginger tea arrives.
-I expect a cup with a tea bag inside, accompanied by some sugar cubes.
+When the ginger tea arrives, I expect a cup with a tea bag inside, accompanied by some sugar cubes.
 I couldn’t have been more wrong.
-I am served a tall glass that hosts a flurry of ginger pieces in hot water, accompanied by a pot of honey.
+I am served a tall glass that holds a flurry of ginger pieces in hot water, accompanied by a pot of honey.

 Amazed, I stare at it.
 Ginger soup, I think.